 Interviewing Clients and Family Members

-To create a comprehensive genogram, start by interviewing clients and their family members.
+To create a comprehensive social work genogram, start by interviewing clients and their family members.
 Engage in open and empathetic conversations, asking about family relationships, significant events, and relevant dynamics.
 Active listening and building rapport are key in obtaining accurate and meaningful information.

 Collecting Relevant Data